mjarkk/go-git-http-credentials-helper/README.md

 )

 // 2: Add the SetupClient to the top of the application
-// IMPORTANT: Make sure the application doesn't write to stdout before this function! func main() {
+// IMPORTANT: Do not write to stdout before this function!! func main() {
   gitcredentialhelper.SetupClient()
 }